syncfusion-content/maui-docs/MAUI/AIAssistView/control-template.md

 # Control Template in .NET MAUI AI Assist View (SfAIAssistView)

-Using control template with AI Assist View, it allows you to create a highly customized and interactive interface a follows.
+Using control template with AI Assist View, it allows you to create a highly customized and interactive interface as follows.

 {% tabs %}
 {% highlight xaml hl_lines="159" %}